teuteuguy/sputnik/README.md

 * disable devices update ?
 * utils: find rogue stuff
 * For a given thing, check which solution they are part of.
+* have the factory reset refer to the cf scripts.

 ## Notes